Rodger Dudding: Self-storage

 Dudding entered the self-storage industry in the early 1970s, when he purchased ten lock-up units from his landlord, a "wealthy property owner and friend".
 These first units were located near Croydon in south London.
 Dudding says he was at first "unenthused by the deal", but his opinion changed as he began to receive rental income from the garages.
 To expand his holdings, Dudding began visiting garage blocks and, under the pretence of being "interested in renting another unit on the block", asked tenants stopping by their units who they rented from.
 Using this information, he would contact the owners and offer to buy units for 20% more than they were selling for.

 He later founded Dudrich (Holdings) Ltd. in London which as of October 2013 earns $12 million in annual revenues.

 Today, Dudding owns properties throughout England.
 When discussing other contributors to his success, Dudding describes the importance of promptly evicting tenants for failure to pay and keeping his prices low to minimize delinquency.
 Dudding admits that he is "in regular contact with the police" due to the use of storage units in criminal activities, including hiding stolen goods, drug factories, counterfeiting, and disposing of murder victims, in addition to suicide and "extramarital liaisons".

 Other enterprises

 Dudding also runs a development business that builds "between five and 25 properties" per year on his self-storage sites.

 Car collection and Studio 434

 Dudding is a car collector and owns more than 420 cars, including 24 Aston Martin Lagondas and 200 classic cars.
-The collection was covered by British car television show Top Gear in 2011.
+The collection was covered by the British car magazine Top Gear in 2011.
 With over 400 cars, Dudding believes it is Europe's largest private collection of classic cars.
 To make the collection pay for its upkeep, he created Studio 434 Ltd in Potters Bar, which both stores and maintains all of the vehicles, and arrange the rental of cars to the film and television industry.